The Bishop's Bedroom

 The Bishop's Bedroom (La stanza del vescovo) is an Italian thriller-drama film directed by Dino Risi adapted from the novel of the same name by Piero Chiara.
 It stars Ugo Tognazzi, Ornella Muti and Patrick Dewaere.
 Supporting actors include Lia Tanzi and Piero Mazzarella.
+The film was presented out of competition at the 1977 Cannes Film Festival.

 Lake Maggiore provides a beautiful and evocative backdrop to the action: the central events of the film take place around Baveno as opposed to Oggebbio in the novel.